miharajster/How-to-Learn/README.md

 There is a word to be said on how much you can learn and what should be a final product.

-Normal geek that is used to sitting in front of the computer for a whole day is capable of learning a maximum of about 3 hours a day imho.
+Normal geek that is used to sitting in front of the computer for a whole day is capable of learning a maximum of about 3 hours a day IMHO.
 More than that and you are not efficiently absorbing the information that you get.
+It's also about staying consistent, learning every day and not just sitting in front of a tutorial for 20 hours straight.

+My strategy is learning 1 hour a day, every day.

 Final product should always be a project.
 That way you can put that on your CV and companies will love it.